gardener/gardener/docs/development/high-availability.md

 ### System Components

-The availability of system components is independent of the control plane since they run on the shoot worker nodes while the control plane components run on the seed worker nodes ([ref](../concepts/architecture.md)).
+The availability of system components is independent of the control plane since they run on the shoot worker nodes while the control plane components run on the seed worker nodes (for more information, see the [Kubernetes architecture overview](../concepts/architecture.md)).
 Hence, it only depends on the number of availability zones configured in the shoot worker pools via `.spec.provider.workers[].zones`.
 Concretely, the highest number of zones of a worker pool with `systemComponents.allow=true` is considered.